-- Auto CAN ID.
+- A location description field.
+Use this to enter meaningful information such as baseboard number, IE: "B12C7 Tunnel entrance". - Motor vPorts for control and feedback. - Reverse to reverse the operation of the motor.
+Cycle several times to sync the system after changing. - EasyConfig, this allows loads a pre-configured set op vPorts for the first 40 boards. - Capacitor charge: Shows the voltage in the reservoir capacitor.
+Updates once per second. - Auto CAN ID.
 You can override the CAN ID if required. - Locate Board: Will cause the LED on the selected board to flash fast helping you to locate the board if you have many.
-This will also bring up a list of discovered boards in the Status Log. - Share and revoke Wi-Fi credentials with all boards on the CAN network. - Control buttons (shown in blue text) to: - Reset the board - Save changes you've made - Reload changes (resyncs the web page with board) - Erase this boards Wi-Fi credentials (will immediately leave the network) - o Select the firmware update (requires internet connection) - Reboot the board (throws out any unsaved changes if you made a mess) - Reload the web page - o Link to online documentation and support videos - \circ A CAN network monitor (for those who prefer watching network packets to trains). - The next line shows: - Product name (Stall/Kato Driver) - $\circ \quad \text{Software version} \quad$ - o Templates version (should match the software version) - The local IP address - The device network name (includes serial number) - The Wi-Fi name you are connected to - The Protocol configuration.
+This will also bring up a list of discovered boards in the Status Log. - Share and revoke Wi-Fi credentials with all boards on the CAN network. - Control buttons (shown in blue text) to: - Reset the board - Save changes you've made - Reload changes (resyncs the web page with board) - o Erase this boards Wi-Fi credentials (will immediately leave the network) - Select the firmware update (requires internet connection) - o Reboot the board (throws out any unsaved changes if you made a mess) - Reload the web page - Link to online documentation and support videos - A CAN network monitor (for those who prefer watching network packets to trains). - The next line shows: - Product name (Stall/Kato Driver) - Software version - o Templates version (should match the software version) - The local IP address - o The device network name (includes serial number) - o The Wi-Fi name you are connected to - The Protocol configuration.
 Clicking on the Protocol button toggles between three states:

 CAN The default state that uses a wired CAN network.
 Native Configure your local broker and port details here.
 Save and reboot to take effect.
 This is peer to peer mode and offers the same functions as a wired CAN installation, using Wi-Fi instead.
 JMRI Configure your local broker and port details here.
 Save and reboot to take effect.

-Uses W-Fi instead of CAN and requires a JMRI installation accessible over your network.
+Uses Wi-Fi instead of CAN and requires a JMRI installation accessible over your network.